aislab/dal/README.md

 ### Notes

 - The implementation is designed to run on CPUs, to facilitate parallel evaluation of populations of neural networks of heterogeneous architecture.
 Each individual runs as a separate subprocess, so the system runs best on machines with many CPU cores.
 - If you get GPU OOM errors, chances are the subprocesses are all trying to claim GPU memory.
-An easy solution is to make the GPU(s) invisible using e.g. the CUDA_VISIBLE_DEVICES environment variable.
+An easy solution is to make your GPU(s) invisible using e.g. the CUDA_VISIBLE_DEVICES environment variable.
 - When running on a screenless machine you may need a virtual framebuffer.
 We used xvfb for this as follows: `xvfb-run -a python run.py RUN_NAME [FROM_GENERATION] [-u] [-e]`.

 ## Evolution